-We were able to compare the Caeles to the Nottingham Analog Spacedeck – the Caeles was more aggressive, and faster, the NAS more laidback, but both were enjoyable.
+His Caeles prototype was more aggressive, and faster, the NAS more laidback, but both were enjoyable.
 The Ortofon SPU a85 anniversary easily outdid both the Benz Ruby and the Clearaudio Innovation in this system.
 Unfortunately during my next trip the Caeles was not functioning properly, so I could not appreciate the Schroeder arm he has added.

 The phonostage was Silvercore’s own, which has a built in MC and MM input.
 The output impedance of his preamp is so low that he drives 10m. long RCAs with it.